-On the first Tuesday of every month, we'll pose a Quandary and collect reader responses.
-Top answers from the previous Quandary will be published in a blog that same Tuesday and shared with your colleagues worldwide.
-See below for more details.
+Clinician's Quandary invites your take on how you'd handle tricky scenarios in practice!
+On the first Tuesday of every month, we'll pose a new Quandary and collect responses.
+Top answers from the previous month will be posted that same day and shared with your colleagues worldwide.